Babysitters, Nannies and Other Child Minders

 - Spending a lot of time with an Indonesian care giver will ensure that your child quickly speaks Bahasa Indonesia fluently.

 Alternatives to Indonesian caregivers

-There are teens that attend Jakarta International School who are available to baby-sit for your children in the evening or on the weekend.
+There are teens that attend Jakarta Intercultural School who are available to baby-sit for your children in the evening or on the weekend.
 This provides your children the option of spending time with someone who speaks English and is more likely to engage in educational play, read them books in English and provide a cultural balance to their Indonesian child care.

 There are, also, a number of good programs for preschool-aged children in arts and crafts, nursery school, music, tumbling, sports and other activities.